timofimo/Portfolio/docs/_posts/2017-11-22-JackalEngineV2.markdown

 task: graphics programmer
 tech: C++, OpenGL & Vive
 ---
 The assignment for my third block in my second year at IGAD was to create a game engine focused on a specific game genre.
 We were one of the engine teams that were allowed to continue working on their engine this block.
-We got a few extra members and added virtual reality to the project description.
+We got a few extra members and added virtual reality to the project.

 <!--more-->
 {% include video.html id="-suy5nI2_uY" %}